Battle of Cowpens Summary

 - The British suffered around 850 casualties.

 The Battle of Cowpens was important because it forced Cornwallis to abandon South Carolina.
 Instead, he pursued Greene’s forces into North Carolina.
 In North Carolina, Cornwallis and Greene fought at the Battle of Guilford Court House, which the British won.
 After Guildford Court House, Cornwallis went to Yorktown to allow his army to rest and resupply.
-The move was a mistake and gave the Americans and French the opportunity to trap the British on the coast.
+The move was a mistake and allowed the Americans and French to trap the British on the coast.
 With French ships blockading the harbor, Washington surrounded Yorktown and laid siege to the city, which eventually led to the surrender of Cornwallis.
 The Battle of Yorktown was the last significant action of the American Revolutionary War.

 Timeline of the Battle of Cowpens